htramu/htk.github.io/blog.md

 <section id="section1">
     <h2>Rock, Paper, Scissors and… Flamethrower!?</h2>
 </section>
-Rock, Paper, Scissors (abbreviated as RPS from now on) is a centuries-old game with good reasons: it's easy to learn, easy to play, and fun.
+Rock, Paper, Scissors (hereafter “RPS”) is a centuries-old game with good reason: it's easy to learn, easy to play, and fun.
 RPS is perfectly balanced; no weapon has a particular advantage over the others.
-It is used for decision-making occasionally and serves as a base for balance adjustments in video games (especialy in strategy games like Age of Empires, Starcraft etc.).
+It is used for decision-making occasionally and serves as a base for gameplay balance adjustments in video games (especialy in strategy games like Age of Empires, Starcraft etc.).
 A flow channel graph and visualized balance diagram for RPS can be found below:

 ![Picture 1](/assets/blog_RPS1.png)

 Now is the time to add the fourth weapon: The flamethrower!
 (What!?
 It is my favorite weapon of choice in any game.
-And my favorite chapter in the Warhammer 40K universe is Salamanders.
+And my favorite chapter in the Warhammer 40K universe is Salamanders and they love flamethrowers.
 And no, I am not a pyromaniac.
 And again, no, this is not a blowtorch right next to me.
 No, I don’t need any professional help either!!)

+Let's consider a few scenarios that involve this fresh take on RPS.
 In our first scenario, let’s assume that every weapon defeats two other weapons.
-Starting from the original win conditions with every weapon and working our way to the bottom, I have inserted new conditions into the table below:
+I have inserted new "win" conditions into the table below, starting with the original win conditions of every weapon and working our way top of the table and to the bottom it:

 ![Picture 2](/assets/blog_RPS2.png)

-According to the table,the three original weapons get 2 wins against the other weapons.
+According to the table above,the three original weapons get 2 wins against the other weapons.
 Newly added weapon, the flamethrower gets "0" wins.
 This condition "breaks" the game.
 No one will select the flamethrower, because it is almost a guaranteed defeat - at best a draw.
 The game simply returned to its original in a flawed form.

 For the second scenario, we will assume that every weapon must win **one time** at least.
 Working our way from top to the bottom, with original win conditions pritorized, I have created a table with new conditions, which can be seen below:

 ![Picture 3](/assets/blog_RPS3.png)

 Now at least our poor(!) flamethrower can have a win.
 But this have consequences; paper is down to 1 win, while rock and scissors have 2 wins.
 Any logical player would choose either rock or scissors, with the higher win rates, which puts rock a slightly advantageous position, as it beats the scissors.
-This version is also broken and unbalanced, this is unplayable too.
+This version is also broken and unbalanced, this is somewhat unplayable too.

 Time to move on to the third scenario: Every weapon wins **only** one time.
 This makes it 1 win, 2 draws and 1 defeat for each weapon according to the table below: